nervosnetwork/mercury/core/rpc/README.md

 - `item` - Specify the object for creating or recycling accounts.
   - If `item` is an identity, the account controlled by the identity will be created or recycled.
   - If `item` is an address, the account controlled by the identity that is behind the address will be created or recycled.
-  - If `item` is the ID of a record, the account controlled by the identity that is behind the record will be created or recycled.
+  - If `item` is an out point, the account controlled by the identity that is behind the record will be created or recycled.
 - `from` - Specify the object for providing CKB for creating asset accounts.
   - If `from` is null, the method obtains CKB from `item`.
   - The elements in the `from` array must be the same kind of enumeration.